katehodges1/Cartography/README.md

   1. **Bidirectional Hillshade Layer**: Provided the texture of the surrounding *Owen Stanley Mountain Range*
      - Deep rainforest green colour selected for shadows - sampled directly from a photo of the PNG rainforest itself *(see below)*
-  2. Elevation layer: From a copy of the same raster layer and rainforest photo, I devised a colour palette to represent land and sea elevations - toning down colours slightly to ensure the basemap remained subtle enough.
+  2. **Elevation layer**: From a copy of the same raster layer and rainforest photo, I devised a colour palette to represent land and sea elevations - toning down colours slightly to ensure the basemap remained subtle enough.

 <p align='center'>
   <img src=assets/img/colour%20palette%20inspo.png alt="Palette Inspo" width="398" />